Sorry, you need to enable JavaScript to visit this website.

 Main concepts

-The youth policy goal for all government decisions and actions affecting young people between 13 and 25 is:
+The Swedish youth policy goal for all government decisions and actions affecting young people between 13 and 25 is:

 ‘All young people should have good living conditions, the power to shape their lives and influence over society.’

-Because the group of young people is comprised of both minors and adult persons, the degree of influence changes over time.
-The Swedish youth policy is consistent with the Convention on the Rights of the Child (CRC) that links rights for participation to age and maturity.
+Because the group of young people is comprised of both minors and adults, the degree of influence changes over time.
+CRC links participation rights to age and maturity.

 Institutions of representative democracy